jcrm1/UFBR/README.md

 # UFBR
-Java utility to open images encoded in Base64
+Java utility to view and encode images in Base64